awsdocs/aws-security-hub-user-guide/doc_source/securityhub-standards-view-controls.md

 ## Downloading the control list<a name="securityhub-standards-download-controls"></a>

-You can download the control list to a \.csv file\.
+You can download the current page of the control list to a \.csv file\.

 If you filtered the control list, then the downloaded file only includes the controls that match the filter\.

 If you chose a specific control from the list, then the downloaded file only includes that control\.

-To download the control list or the currently selected control, choose **Download**\.
+To download the current page of the control list or the currently selected control, choose **Download**\.